 WHERE col_1 LIKE pattern ('field names')

-In this article, we’ll examine the LIKE clause’s functionality and how numerous criteria can be specified using it.
+In this article, we’ll examine the functionality of the LIKE clause and how multiple criteria can be specified with it.

-It is an excellent method of searching when a string of characters matches one of the predetermined patterns or when we are unsure of what the user is looking for, often known as a fuzzy search.
+It is an excellent method of searching when a string of characters matches one of the predetermined patterns, or when we are unsure of what the user is looking for.
+It is often known as a fuzzy search, which is an essential concept as you learn SQL for real-world databases.
 The LIKE operator is more adaptable thanks to the accessible wildcard characters.

-How to Use SQL Like with Multiple Values in Operator?
+How to Use SQL Like with Multiple Values in an Operator?

 Multiple Values are achieved using Logical Operators.